openhab/openhab-docs/ui/widget-expressions-variables.md

 ## Variables

-Variables can be used by several ways:
+Variables can be used in several ways:

 - The `variable` config parameter of an `oh-gauge` (read-only), `oh-input`, `oh-knob`, `oh-slider`, `oh-stepper`, `oh-toggle` will accept a variable name and control it instead of sending commands to an Item if set.
   The `item` parameter can still be set to set the widget to the Item state if the variable has no value.